+Professional Learning for Teachers and Administrators is a vital practice!
 Today’s students are not the same as they were two, five, and ten years ago.
 With the advancement of technology and the ever-changing school environments, teachers have to ensure they meet the needs of the students, learn creative and new ways of problem solving and apply new knowledge and skills into their practice.
-This is done with an ongoing learning based on current research.
+This is done with an ongoing learning, based on current research.
 Teachers are charged with the responsibility to help students learn at the highest levels, and through professional learning you make sure your skills are always relevant and up to date.

-Many say that the path to a STEM job starts at elementary school, and as STEM teachers, raising our students’ interest and performance levels has everything to do with that.
+Many say that the path to a STEM job starts at elementary school.
+Raising our students’ interest and performance levels has everything to do with that.
 This makes an added value (and added responsibility) to our profession.
-According to a two-year study result that was published in 2014, teachers must be properly introduced to the evolving nuances of the STEM reform movement within their subject area as well as gaining some familiarity with changes among the other related subjects.
-To effectively increase the number of students electing to pursue careers in STEM, research on professional development for STEM education will have to delineate not only best practices, but also what constitutes well-designed training that effects change in teaching practices, heightens buy-in to new innovations and initiatives, and improves student achievement.
+A two-year study published in 2014 suggests teachers must be properly introduced to the nuances of the STEM reform movement.
+They also need to gain some familiarity with changes among the other related subjects.
+In our technological society, we need to effectively increase the number of students pursuing careers in STEM.
+Professional Learning for STEM education will have to delineate not only best practices, but also what constitutes well-designed training.
+Training needs to effect changes in teaching practices, heighten buy-in to new innovations and initiatives and improve student achievement.

 Just as an example from the past year: among the countless challenges the COVID-19 pandemic has brought, the education system has changed forever.
 Students begin at-home experiments and with that come at-home science safety regulations, teaching and presenting projects remotely in science fairs, phone apps, self-assessments and distance learning recommendations – to name but a few – has evolved and changed since March 2019.